QarthO/qMobsDropEggs/README.md

 <h3>Configuarble Features</h3>

+- Have different drop rates for each mob
 - Prevent certain mobs from dropping their spawn egg*
-- Have different drop rates for each mob
 - Increase the drop rates when using looting enchant
+- Prevent
 - Disable in certain worlds

 **Note: Only supports mobs that have valid spawn eggs.
 Full list can be found [here](https://minecraft.wiki/w/Spawn_Egg)*